zomia-bootcamp/react-jsx/README.md

 ## Nested JSX: Creating Hierarchical JSX Structures

-In JSX, just like in HTML, you can nest JSX elements inside other JSX elements, forming a hierarchical structure.
+You have probably noticed by now, that in JSX, just like in HTML, you can nest JSX elements inside other JSX elements, forming a hierarchical structure.

 Here's an example of a JSX `<h1>` element nested inside a JSX `<a>` element: